 6 Creepy Spots In Singapore That Are Free To Explore If You Dare

 With Singapore's hectic pace of life, there is apparently no rest for the dead either as our little island has quite a reputation for haunted spaces.
 Ghost stories, supernatural sightings and urban legends… we've got them all.
-We've scoured around the island for some creepy spots to check out.
+In the spirit of Halloween, we've scoured around the island for some creepy spots to check out.
 The only good news here is that all these places are free to visit.
 Good luck!

 1. Old Changi Hospital

 When you think of haunted places in Singapore, Changi Hospital immediately comes to mind.
 This colonial-style building was originally constructed as part of a military base in 1935 by the British government.
 However, the hospital’s use was short-lived, with the grounds being seized by Japanese troops in 1942 and used as a holding ground for prisoners of war.
 More than 50,000 prisoners were detained here during the Japanese Occupation, and the grounds were used by the Kempeitai, the Japanese military police, who were feared for their brutal torture techniques.
 Despite the hospital grounds being vacated in 1997 when the new Changi General Hospital was opened, crying and moaning sounds in the vicinity, plus sightings of shadowy figures and pontianaks have also been reported.
 The abandoned building still stands and occasional ghost tours are held there.